-The Company believes that Morguard REIT and Morguard Residential REIT (the "REITs") intend to comply with the requirements under Part 1 of the Canadian Income Tax Act (the "Tax Act") at all relevant times such that they maintain their status as "unit trusts" and "mutual fund trusts" for purposes of the Tax Act.
+The Company believes that the REITs intend to comply with the requirements under the Income Tax Act (Canada) (the "Tax Act") at all relevant times such that they maintain their status as a "unit trust" and a "mutual fund trust" for purposes of the Tax Act.
 Under current law, a trust may lose its status under the Tax Act as a mutual fund trust if it can reasonably be considered that the trust was established or is maintained primarily for the benefit of non-residents, except in limited circumstances.
 Accordingly, non-residents may not be the beneficial owners of more than 49% of the units (determined on a basic or a fully diluted basis).
-The Trustees of Morguard REIT and Morguard Residential REIT also have various powers that can be used for the purpose of monitoring and controlling the extent of non-resident ownership of the Units.
-The restrictions on the issuance of Units by the REITs to non-residents may negatively affect the REITs ability to raise financing for future acquisitions or operations.
-In addition, the non-resident ownership restrictions could have a negative impact on the liquidity of the Units and the market price at which Units can be sold.

-There can be no assurance that Canadian federal income tax laws and the administrative policies and assessing practices of the Canada Revenue Agency respecting mutual fund trusts will not be changed in a manner that adversely affects unitholders.
+The Trustees of the REITs will also have various powers that can be used for the purpose of monitoring and controlling the extent of non-resident ownership of the units.
+The restrictions on the issuance of units by the REITs to non-residents may negatively affect the REITs' ability to raise financing for future acquisitions or operations.
+In addition, the non-resident ownership restrictions could have a negative impact on the liquidity of the units and the market price at which units can be sold.
+There can be no assurance that Canadian federal income tax laws and the administrative policies and assessing practices of the CRA respecting mutual fund trusts will not be changed in a manner that adversely affects unitholders.